-This section describes how to backup a MetalK8s bootstrap node and how to restore a bootstrap node from such backup.
+This topic describes how to back up a MetalK8s bootstrap node manually, and how to restore a bootstrap node from such a backup.

-To create a new backup file you can run the following command:
+To create a new backup file, run the following command:

 Backup archives are stored in /var/lib/metalk8s/.